edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 ### Blocking traffic from specific countries {/* blocking-traffic-from-specific-countries */}

-If you need to block all traffic from a specific country or set of countries, you can do so by matching requests by the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) geolocation header:
+If you need to block all traffic from a specific country or set of countries, you can do so by matching requests by the [country code](/guides/reference/country_codes) using the `location.country` match condition:

 ```js
 router.get({